TLouvet/Thomas_Louvet_3_16032023/README.md

 ## Setup the frontend

 From the frontend folder, execute `npm install` in the terminal, once finished start the project with `npm run start`.

-## Frontend environment

-By default the frontend will call the backend at port 3001, if needed change the environment file to match your server.port of the application.properties file.

 ## Swagger UI